the-qa-company/WikibaseSync/README.md

 ## Features
 * Import Wikidata Items and Properties
 * Track the changes on Wikidata and Keep synchronized
-* Monitor the changes in Wikibase and import corresponding Wikidata properties and statements. etc
+* Keep external links to Wikidata

 ## Installation remarks